 - 11 Enter the name of your project.
-Since we are going to blink some LEDs, it's appropriate to call the project "LedBlinking" - For this demonstration, we will use the external crystal 8MHz clock.
-Clock speed depends on your target hardware, but however you configure your hardware, make sure to specify the exact clock (Fosc) that the microcontroller is operating at. - OB Click the OK button to proceed.
+Since we are going to blink some LEDs, it's appropriate to call the project "LedBlinking" - For this demonstration, we will use the default 80MHz clock with PLL enabled.
+Clock speed depends on your target hardware, and whether you are using PLL or not.
+But however you configure your hardware, make sure to specify the exact clock (Fosc) that the microcontroller is operating at. - OB Click the OK button to proceed.